changju784/5G-Network-Drone-Testing/README.md

   - Harware suite design: multiple options for data collection, decided on 5G Android phone using an app developed with the Ookla mobile speedtest SDK
   - Database use: multiple options, decided on Google Firebase Firestore
   - ML model implementation: Python sklearn multi-out regression

+## Important Miscellaneous Information

+1. An important component of this project is collecting data at different heights above the ground.
+Anyone undertaking such a task must be mindful of the large amount of overhead that comes with legally operating a drone.
+Once a working drone is obtained, one must thoroughly review the Federal Aviation Administration (FAA) regulations as well as any local regulations for where one is planning to fly.
+Important tasks to take care of are registering your drone with the FAA, marking your drone with your registration number, and taking an online test to obtain a recreational flyer certificate.
+Additionally, one must be aware of any airspace restrictions for where flight is planned and apply for access if necessary.
+Resources for these tasks are provided in the hardware README.

+2. Secondly, steadily operating a drone up to hundreds of feet above the ground can be quite difficult.
+One of the largest challenges encountered with data collection for this project was losing control of the drone because of strong wind.
+As a result, it is advised that users find flight times when wind gusts are minimal.
+Since it is not possible to control weather conditions, users should at least be ready to handle strong winds by conducting a lot of practice flying their drone.